jakobevangelista/clean-nextauth-install/README.md

 - An active Clerk account.
 - Your current application using Next-Auth.
 - Access to your user database.
-(We're assuming all user data outside of user name, email, and password are stored in a tenet table (ie user_attribute table) with a foreign key that is the next-auth user primary key)
+(We're assuming all user data outside of user name, email, and password are stored in a tenet table (ie user_attribute table) with a foreign key that is the next-auth user primary key, definitely lots of holes with this assumption)

 ## Migration Overview